 Insurance is sold by licensed insurance companies or agents.
-Insurance provides coverage for loss or damage due to acts of God, fire and unforeseen events.
+Insurance provides coverage for loss or damage due to acts of God, fire, and unforeseen events.
 If a hailstorm rolls through during your move and destroys all of your stuff, your insurance company would cover it.

 Valuation coverage is provided by moving companies.
 It provides coverage for loss or damage due to events within the mover’s control.
-For example, if a mover trips walking up the stairs and drops a vase, you’re covered.
+For example, if a mover trips walking up the stairs and drops a vase, with valuation, you’re covered.
 However, if that hailstorm rolls through during your move and destroys all of your stuff, the moving company wouldn’t be responsible.

 How much does valuation coverage cost?